Julien-Collins/real_estate_analysis/README.md

 <br>

-## 🧾 Query 5: Original List Price vs Selling Price
+##🧾Query 5: Original List Price vs Selling Price
 <br>

 - To assess the market further, I found the total dollar amount and percentage difference between the original listing price and the actual selling price (of that same home) and grouped by city.